Extensions #

 }

-A class with both a name and event listeners is valid – it registers as both a template helper and a subscriber:
+A class with helper: true and event listeners registers as both a template helper and a subscriber:

 final class StatsExtension